debruine/shinyintro/inst/book/04_outputs.md

 # Outputs {#outputa}

 Output are ways that the Shiny app can dynamically display information to the user.
-In the user interface (UI), you create outputs with IDs that you reference in and associated rendering function inside the server function.
+In the user interface (<a class='glossary' target='_blank' title='The User Interface.
+This usually refers to a Shiny App as the user will see it.' href='https://psyteachr.github.io/glossary/u#ui'>UI</a>), you create outputs with IDs that you reference in an associated rendering function inside the <a class='glossary' target='_blank' title='This is the part of a Shiny app that works with logic.' href='https://psyteachr.github.io/glossary/s#server'>server</a> function.

 Explore some different output types in the embedded app below before you read about how to set up each type.
 You can run this app locally with `shinyintro::app("output_demo")` or view it in a separate tab with the [showcase interface](<https://shiny.psy.gla.ac.uk/debruine/output_demo/({target="_blank"}.